betodealmeida/shillelagh/docs/development.rst

             start += timedelta(days=1)

 The ``get_rows`` method receives two arguments.
 The first one, ``bounds``, is a dictionary containing optional filters that should be applied to the data.
-Since our adapter defines only ``time`` as a filterable column, ``bounds`` will contain at most one value for the ``time`` column.
+Since our adapter defines only ``time`` as a filterable column, ``bounds`` will contain at most one value, and it will be for the ``time`` column.
 For queries without time predicates the dictionary will be empty.

 There's one more detail.
 We declared that the ``time`` column supports only ``Range`` filters (``filters=[Range]``), so if ``bounds['time']`` is present it will contain a ``Range``.
 A ``Range`` has optional start and end values, as well as the boolean attributes ``include_start`` and ``include_end``.

 In the code above we use the range to determine the start and end **days** that we should query the API, defaulting to the last week.
 The code then fetches **all data** for those days, yielding dictionaries for each row.
 Because the ``time`` column was declared as inexact it's ok to return hourly data that doesn't match the range perfectly.

 Each row is represented as a dictionary with column names for keys.
 The rows have a special column called "rowid".
 This should be a unique number for each row, and they can vary from call to call.
 The row ID is only important for adapters that support ``DELETE`` and ``UPDATE``, since those commands reference the rows by their ID.

+Take a look at the `WeatherAPI adapter <https://github.com/betodealmeida/shillelagh/blob/main/src/shillelagh/adapters/api/weatherapi.py>`_ to see how everything looks like together.

 A read-write adapter
 ====================